 Your Teeth Are Talking

-Your oral health affects your overall health in so many critical ways.
+And it turns out, while we may not want to hear it, our oral health can affect our bodies in so many critical ways.
 Maintaining healthy teeth and gums means that you treat any cavities before they result in broken or lost teeth.
 It also means that your gums are pink and you don’t have problems with bad breath.

-Poor dental health can result in system infections and even impact your cardiovascular health.
+Poor dental health has been shown to negatively impact your cardiovascular health, so it’s essential to stay on top of it.
 Gum disease can increase your risk of heart attack, stroke, and even diabetes.
 There’s even new research that indicates that poor oral hygiene can increase your risk of Alzheimer’s.

 So, it’s important to listen to your teeth to find out what they need to keep them fit for a lifetime.